-Event Any planned activity that accura in a cortain place during a cortain time, which Lvent Any planned activity that occurs in a certain place, during a certain time, which involves a gathering of people and has some level of impact on the immediate surroundings.
+Event Any planned activity that occurs in a certain place, during a certain time, which involves a gathering of people and has some level of impact on the immediate surroundings.
 Civic event Any event organised by Council staff.
 Commercial event An event conducted for profit.
 Community event An event conducted by or for the community.
 Sporting and recreational activities Any regular or organised sporting or recreational activity occurring at Council owned or managed sites, including those run by community sporting clubs.
 Council sites Land, buildings, venues, roads or any other location owned or managed by Council.
 Single use plastics Any disposable plastic or polystyrene item that is designed to be used only once or for a short period of time before being discarded.
 They include, but are not limited to, plastic bags, cups, bowls, plates, cutlery, straws, bottled water, sachets (e.g. sauces, sunscreen), containers, packaging and other similar items.
 For the purpose of this policy, it also applies to balloons, disposable paper cups with plastic linings and/or lids (for hot or cold drinks), plastic glitter, glow sticks and confetti, and single use or disposable plastic promotional items and giveaways.
 Plastic Polyethylene, polystyrene and polypropylene made from petrochemical compounds, including degradable and biodegradable products made from these compounds.